 This article is the first in a series of community voices that NPQ is running in response to our call last Friday regarding how we can build solidarity and achieve racial justice.
-We welcome further submissions here.
-In addition to articles, we welcome submissions in other forms, including short videos, pictures, or songs.

 “Liberty and justice for all” has never been true in the history of the United States.
 The US Constitution, which ensured the rights of white male property-owners, did not include rights for many of the people present in the country at that time.
 The recent incidents of anti-Black violence have only served as another example of the ever-present inequality in our country.